AbsaOSS/hermes/_docs/0.3/usage.md

 #### E2E Runner

 E2E usage shifted the most since 0.2.2.
-Now it can be used to run any test that it has plugin for.
+Now it can be used to run any test that there is a plugin for.
 It can be run as a spark job or a classic jar.
-On input expecting maximum of 3 arguments.
-Path to test definitions, jar-path to additional plugins and fail-fast switch
+On input, it expects a maximum of 3 arguments: _path to test definitions_, _jar-path to additional plugins_, and _fail-fast switch_.

 ```shell
 spark-submit e2e-runner.jar \